smcclab/smc-course/_deliverables/01-audiovisual-diary.md

 Each submission must include an 800-word (max) document of your combined (and edited) reflections, explaining how each AV diary entry explored the theme and creative criteria for that week and reflecting on the collaborative sessions.
-Include figures, screen captures, and code excerpts in your documents as necessary.
+Include figures, screenshots, and code excerpts in your documents as necessary.
+You do not need to re-submit the videos---we have them already from your [weekly submissions](#weekly-videos).

 ### Submission process